BibleAsk Team

 The Five Pillars of Islam and Salvation

-When humanity sinned and fell (Romans 3:23), sin brought death to all “For the wages of sin is death” (Romans 6:23).
+When humanity sinned and fell (Romans 3:23; Genesis 3), sin brought death to all.
+“For the wages of sin is death” (Romans 6:23).
 Humans needed mercy to be saved.
-So, how can God show both mercy and justice at the same?
-How can God satisfy the demands for Just and at the same time show His love and mercy?
+So, how can God show both mercy and justice at the same time?
+How can God satisfy the demands for justice and at the same time show His love and mercy?

-God planned a way to save mankind and also meet the just demands of His law: God sent His Son to redeem humanity by His substitutionary death on behalf of humanity.
+God planned a way to save mankind and also meet the just demands of His law.
+The heavenly Father sent His Son to redeem humanity by His substitutionary death on their behalf.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
 Thus, at the cross, the Justice of God and His love were fully satisfied and fulfilled.

-In order to be saved, every sinner must accept Jesus death by faith, repents of his sins, and follows the Lord (Ephesians 2:8–9; Romans 3:21–31; Galatians 3:6–14).
-Salvation is a free gift but it is up to man to receive it or reject it.
-A person that rejects it will have to die for his own sin by his death.
+In order to be saved, every sinner must accept Jesus’ death by faith, repent of his sins, and follow the Lord (Ephesians 2:8–9; Romans 3:21–31; Galatians 3:6–14).
+Salvation is a free gift but it is up to every man to receive it or reject it.
+A person that rejects it, will have to die for his own sins.

 In His service,